It’s good to take a break sometimes.

 Persona

 1. Busy professionals seeking work-life balance 2.
-Travel enthusiasts looking for inspiration 3.
-Individuals interested in mindfulness and self-improvement
+Digital nomads looking for inspiration and adventure 3.
+Individuals experiencing burnout or stress from constant connectivity

 Evaluating Idea